jax-ml/jax/jax/experimental/jax2tf/README.md

 ### Incomplete TensorFlow data type coverage

-There are a number of cases when the TensorFlow ops that are used by the jax2tf converter are not supported by TensorFlow for the same data types as in JAX.
+There are several cases when the TensorFlow ops that are used by the jax2tf converter are not supported by TensorFlow for the same data types as in JAX.
 There is an
 [up-to-date list of unimplemented cases](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/g3doc/primitives_with_limited_support.md).